ravya/TaskPlanner/README.md

 - 🏠 View tasks for a selected mode or both modes together
 - 🏠 Option to disable mode filtering in settings
 - 🏠 Dropdown/toggle for quick mode switching
+- different ui for each mode, home, work, all

 ### 5. Multi-Select & Bulk Actions
 - ☑️ Long-press to select multiple tasks